-Applications for the 2015-16 cycle will be available through CASPA on April 22, 2015.
-To be considered for OHSU admission during the 2015-16 cycle, an applicant must submit their application on or before the September 1, 2015 deadline and all supporting materials including transcripts, letters of recommendation, etc., must be received at CASPA on or before 09/01/15.
+OHSU Physician Assistant Program applications for the 2016-17 cycle will be available via CASPA on April 27, 2016.
+To be considered for OHSU admission during the 2016-17 cycle, an applicant must submit their application on or before the September 1, 2016 deadline and all supporting materials including transcripts, letters of recommendation, etc., must be received at CASPA on or before 09/01/16.
 There are no exceptions to the posted deadlines, so please plan ahead for materials to reach CASPA in a timely manner.
-In addition, the official test scores for the Graduate Record Exam (GRE) General Test must be submitted to institution code 4780 by 11:59pm (Eastern Time) 09/01/15.
+In addition, the official test scores for the Graduate Record Exam (GRE) General Test must be submitted to institution code 4780 by 11:59pm (Eastern Time) 09/01/16.
 Again, no exceptions, so plan ahead.
-For additional information regarding the OHSU PA Program admissions time line, prerequisites, deadlines, etc., please refer to the information below and throughout our website.
+For additional information regarding the OHSU PA Program admissions time line, prerequisites, deadlines, etc., please refer to the information below and throughout our website, including the FAQ section.

 Thank you for your interest in the OHSU PA Program.
 The Program is a 26-month, full-time course of study leading to a Master of Physician Assistant Studies (MPAS) degree.
 A class of 42 students is accepted each year with classes starting in June.
 The didactic phase of the Program is 12 months; the clinical phase encompasses the final 14 months.